Role models of greatness.

 I’m just back from a winter break in south Florida, and I visited the Vizcaya mansion on the shores of Miami’s Biscayne Bay last Sunday.
 Vizcaya was built over a span of two years, 1914-1916, by James Deering (1859-1925), co-founder and vice president of International Harvester.
 It is an Italian Renaissance-style villa used by Chicago-based Deering as a 34-room winter home, set among ten acres of formal gardens, which were not completed until 1921, because of the outbreak of WWI.
 During the construction, ten percent of Miami’s population worked at the Vizcaya site.
 The original 180 acres included a working farm, machine shop, staff residences, garages, greenhouse, and a paint and carpentry workshop.

 Deering was discretely homosexual, but is referred to only as a “life-long bachelor” in the printed materials available at the site.
 There are no reports of his showing romantic or physical interest in women.
 In addition to making a fortune from agricultural machinery, Deering was a socialite and an antiquities collector.
 When he was phased out of daily company affairs by J.P.
-Morgan interests in 1909, Deering decided to go on a buying spree with his gay partner, designer Paul Chalfin (see portrait c.
+Morgan interests in 1909, Deering decided to go on a buying spree with his gay decorator, designer Paul Chalfin (see portrait c.
 1915 below), who made sure that Deering’s winter home did not resemble his brother’s plain-Jane estate a bit farther south.
 Deering served as Vice President of International Harvester until 1919 and remained a company director the rest of his life.
 But after the 1909 reorganization, he essentially retired – with a very fat wallet.
 The Deering family had come into $800 million (in today’s money) from the sale of a part of their company interests to J. P. Morgan bank.

 Together, Chalfin and Deering sailed to Europe, snapping up fabulous antiquities (including doors, wall panels, mantels and ceilings) that would be incorporated into the creation of an opulent, over-the-top, decadent, and ostentatious fantasy villa in what is today north Coconut Grove.